FrankieSlinn/divorce-party/README.md

 - ### LAYOUT

-  Franziska took the lead with researching a number of colour schemes online and as a team we agreed upon the first colour scheme below:
+  I researched a number of colour schemes online and as a team we agreed upon the first colour scheme below:
   ![Colour Schemes](./documentation/ColourSchemes.png "Colour Schemes")

-  Franziska did the same with potential images to be used for the website.
+ I did the same with potential images to be used for the website.
 Again, as a team we went with the first one. (**WARNING**: One of the images contains a swear word.)
   ![Divorce Party Images](./documentation/DivorcePartyImages.png "Divorce Party Images")

   We used the **Tailwind CSS** framework for our layout and styling.
 We added the chosen colour scheme above to our Tailwind *config* file.
+  I carried out the styling for the home page and a number of other post-related pages as well as responsiveness.

   This is what our final homepage layout looked like:
   ![Layout](./documentation/Layout.png "Layout")